-We know better now right?
-I am now no longer the radical goat’s milk drinking, fresh veggie eating freak I once was.
-At least most people know they are supposed to eat this way even if they don’t.
+We know better now, right?
+I am no longer the radical goat’s milk drinking, fresh veggie eating freak I once was.
+But, most people know they are supposed to eat this way even if they don’t.

 Now eating clean is the new normal, families are the picture of health.
 Organic food is more readily available.
 People are incorporating more fresh vegetables into their diet.
 We have access to grass-fed meat and dairy products!
 We have come so far.
 So many are on the same page!
 Or are they?